Candon City Arena: History

 The arena opened in 2023 and hosted its first sporting event on October 27, when the Premier Volleyball League hosted a doubleheader of games with the F2 Logistics Cargo Movers beating the Galeries Tower Highrisers in the first game, and the Petro Gazz Angels beating the Nxled Chameleons in the second.

 On April 13, 2024, it then hosted its first Philippine Basketball Association game, which saw the TNT Tropang Giga beat the NLEX Road Warriors, 104–101.
 The most recent game at the venue was held on January 18, 2025 between the San Miguel Beermen and Meralco Bolts.

 On October 5, 2024, the arena hosted its first concert as the culminating event of Candon Festival 2024.
 Among the performers at the concert were bands Ben&Ben and Parokya ni Edgar, and rapper Flow G.

 In January 2025, the Overseas Workers Welfare Administration opened a new office at the arena.

-From July 9 to 13, 2025, the arena will host the first leg of the 2025 SEA Men's V.League.
+From July 9 to 13, 2025, the arena hosted the first leg of the 2025 SEA Men's V.League.

+On March 6 and 8, 2026, the arena hosted the 2026 PBA All-Star Weekend.
+On May 1, it will also host the 2026 Volleyball All-Star Showcase co-hosted by the PVL and Spikers' Turf.

-The arena will be part of Candon and Vigan's bid to host the 2026 AVC Women's Volleyball Nations Cup.
+From June 6 to 14, 2026, the arena hosted the 2026 AVC Women's Volleyball Nations Cup.